amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 # The Dapr actors building block

-The actor model originated in 1973.
-It was proposed by Carl Hewitt as a conceptual model of concurrent computation, a form of computing in which several computations are executed at the same time.
+The [actor model](https://docs.dapr.io/developing-applications/building-blocks/actors/actors-overview/) originated in 1973.
+[Carl Hewitt](https://en.wikipedia.org/wiki/Carl_Hewitt) proposed a conceptual model for concurrent computation, a form of computing in which several computations are executed at the same time.
 Highly parallel computers weren't yet available at that time, but the more recent advancements of multi-core CPUs and distributed systems have made the actor model popular.

 In the actor model, the *actor* is an independent unit of compute and state.
-Actors are completely isolated from each other and they will never share memory.
-Actors communicate with each other using messages.
+Actors are isolated from each other and they'll never share memory.
+They communicate with each other using messages.
 When an actor receives a message, it can change its internal state, and send messages to other (possibly new) actors.

-The reason why the actor model makes writing concurrent systems easier is that it provides a turn-based (or single-threaded) access model.
+The reason why the actor model makes writing concurrent systems easier is that it provides a [turn-based (or single-threaded) access model](https://docs.dapr.io/developing-applications/building-blocks/actors/actors-overview/#turn-based-access).
 Multiple actors can run at the same time, but each actor will process received messages one at a time.
-This means that you can be sure that at most one thread is active inside an actor at any time.
-That makes writing correct concurrent and parallel systems much easier.
+At most, only one thread is active inside an actor at any time.
+The model reduces the complexity when writing concurrent and parallel operations.

 ## What it solves

-Actor model implementations are usually tied to a specific language or platform.
-With the Dapr actors building block however, you can leverage the actor model from any language or platform.
+Actor model implementations are coupled to a specific language or platform.
+However, the Dapr actors building block can implement the actor model in any supported language or platform.

 Dapr's implementation is based on the [virtual actor pattern introduced by Project "Orleans"](https://www.microsoft.com/research/project/orleans-virtual-actors/).
-With the virtual actor pattern, you don't need to explicitly create actors.
-Actors are activated implicitly and placed on a node in the cluster the first time a message is sent to the actor.
-When not executing operations, actors are silently unloaded from memory.
-If a node fails, Dapr automatically moves activated actors to healthy nodes.
-Besides sending messages between actors, the Dapr actor model also support scheduling future work using timers and reminders.
+With the virtual actors, you don't explicitly instantiate the actor.
+Instead, the actor is implicitly activated and placed on a cluster node the first time a message is sent to it.
+When not executing operations, the actor is silently unloaded from memory.
+If a node fails, Dapr automatically moves the activated actor to a healthy node.
+The Dapr actor model also supports scheduling future work using timers and reminders.

-While the actor model can provide great benefits, it's important to carefully consider the actor design.
-For example, having many clients call the same actor will result in poor performance because the actor operations execute serially.
-Here are some criteria to check if a scenario is a good fit for Dapr actors:
+While the actor model can provide many benefits, it's important to carefully consider the use case for an actor.
+For example, having many clients call the same actor will result in poor performance because the actor executes operations serially, or one at a time.
+Consider the following criteria when determining whether a scenario is a good fit for Dapr actors:

 - Your problem space involves concurrency.
 Without actors, you'd have to introduce explicit locking mechanisms in your code.
 - Your problem space can be partitioned into small, independent, and isolated units of state and logic.
-- You don't need low-latency reads of the actor state.
+- You don't require low-latency reads of the actor state.
 Low-latency reads cannot be guaranteed because actor operations execute serially.
 - You don't need to query state across a set of actors.
-Querying across actors is inefficient because each actor's state needs to be read individually and can introduce unpredictable latencies.
+Querying across actors is inefficient because each actor's state needs to be read individually.
+Doing so can introduce unpredictable latencies.

-One design pattern that fits these criteria quite well is the [orchestration-based saga](/azure/architecture/reference-architectures/saga/saga) or *process manager* design pattern.
-A saga manages a sequence of steps that must be taken to reach some outcome.
+One design pattern that fits these criteria well is the [orchestration-based saga](/azure/architecture/reference-architectures/saga/saga) or *process manager* design pattern.
+A saga manages a sequence of steps that must be taken to reach an outcome.
 The saga (or process manager) maintains the current state of the sequence and triggers the next step.
-If a step fails, the saga can execute compensating actions.
-Actors make it easy to deal with concurrency in the saga and to keep track of the current state.
+If a step fails, the saga can execute compensating actions to return to the original state.
+Actors simplify concurrency and keeping track of the current state in the saga.
 The [eShopOnDapr reference application](reference-application.md) uses the saga pattern and Dapr actors to implement the Ordering process.

 ## How it works

 The Dapr sidecar provides the HTTP/gRPC API to invoke actors.
-This is the base URL of the HTTP API:
+Here's the native Dapr HTTP API base URL for Dapr actors:

 ```http
 http://localhost:<daprPort>/v1.0/actors/<actorType>/<actorId>/